Why hockey players tape their stick?

 Taping The Blade

-To start, choose a part of the heel you want to start (preferably beginning where the blade just begins to curve) and continue all the way to the end of the blade.
-Once you have picked a spot get a hockey tape and wind it continuously at an angle around the blade.
+Choose a spot on the heel where you want to begin, preferably where the blade just starts to curve and work your way all the way to the end of the blade.
+Once you’ve chosen a location, grab a piece of hockey tape and wind it constantly and angularly around the blade.

 Players Who Broke Their Ice Hockey Stick In The NHL